LaunchAcademy/node-group-project-final/node-group-project.md

   - Home status (own or rent managed via a dropdown)
 - Form fields have front end validation to ensure they are filled out
   - Optional: validate format for `Phone Number` and `Email`
+- If the request is successful:
+  - The adoption application should be persisted into the database table via a fetch POST request to `/api/v1/pets/:petId/adoption-applications`
-- If the request is successful, then the specific pet page should re-render without the form displayed and a message stating `your request is in process.`
+  - The pet show page should re-render without the form displayed, and with a message stating `Your request is in process.`
-- If the request is not successful, the form should remain displayed on the page
+- If the request is not successful:
+  - The form should remain displayed on the page
-  - Optional: persist the information the user entered into the form and populate it for them
+  - Optional: retain the information the user entered in the form

 ### Add a Pet